RSijelmass/CV/README.md

 Being in a sales environment, if anything, builds resilience.
 Hearing a lot of people saying no, but having the proper mind-set to brush it off and assume the next call or conversation will be a yes.
 I sold mainly to the Dutch market, and appreciated the no-nonsense mind-set they often take on.

-### Agile
+### Flexiblek

 **Thesis Research in India.**

 I conducted the research for my bachelor’s thesis in Chennai, India to analyse water contamination in a major wetland.
-Here, nothing went as planned; they took away my previously given rights to take samples in the wetland, and half of the equipment in the laboratory that was promised me didn’t function.
+Here, nothing went as planned; they took away my previously given rights to take samples in the wetland, and half of the equipment in the laboratory didn’t function.
 I managed to fulfil my research and extended it with new data and a new research approach nonetheless.

 ### Drive / Determination